PISAresearch/pisa/12-watchtower-API.md

 **On-chain bounty**.
 An additional output is created in the justice transaction that will reward the WatchTower.

 **Micropayments**.
-A small payment is sent to the WatchTower for every new job (i.e. over the lightning network)
+A small payment is sent to the WatchTower for every new job (e.g. over the lightning network)

 **Subscription**.
-WatchTower is periodically rewarded / paid for their service to the customer. (i.e. over the lightning network or fiat subscription).
+WatchTower is periodically rewarded / paid for their service to the customer. (e.g. over the lightning network or fiat subscription).

 Both micropayments and subscriptions are favourable for a WatchTower.

-**Problems with onchain bounty** We highlight that the on-chain bounty approach is not ideal for a watching network.
-It lets the customer hire N WatchTowers (O(N) storage for each tower) and only one WatchTower will be rewarded upon collecting the bounty.
+The on-chain bounty approach is not ideal for a watching network, it lets the customer hire N WatchTowers (O(N) storage for each tower) and only one WatchTower will be rewarded upon collecting the bounty.
 On top of that, the onchain bounty allows a network-wise DoS attack for free.

 ## No compression of justice transaction

 The storage requirements for a WatchTower can be reduced (linearly) by implementing [shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt), therefore storing the parts required to build the transaction and the corresponding signing key instead of the full transaction.
-For this BOLT, we have decided to keep the hiring protocol simple.
+For now, we have decided to keep the hiring protocol simple.
 Storage is relatively cheap and we can revisit this standard if it becomes a problem.

+## FIXMES

+- Define a proper tower discovery

+- None of the message types have been defined (they have been left with ?)

+- Define signature serialization format

+- `qos_type` can be defined by ranges, in the same way that error messages are.
+In that way a range of values can belong to a specific `qos`

+- Discuss wether to extend it with shachain

 ## Acknowledgments